FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Definition:

 Trial Duration is the intended duration of the phase c) of a Trial.
+{::comment}

+    [MB128]: Does this cover also recurrences?
+    See, e.g., draft-ietf-netmod-schedule-yang-05 - A Common YANG Data Model for Scheduling or draft-ietf-opsawg-scheduling-oam-tests-00?

+    [VP129]: No, mention that probably already in trial definition.

+{:/comment}

 Discussion:

 While any positive real value may be provided, some Measurer implementations MAY limit possible values, e.g. by rounding down to nearest integer in seconds.
-In that case, it is RECOMMENDED to give such inputs to the Controller so the Controller only proposes the accepted values.
+In that case, it is RECOMMENDED to give such inputs to the Controller so the Controller only proposes
+{::comment}

+    [MB130]: To?

+    [VP131]: Reformulate.

+{:/comment}
+the accepted values.

 ### Trial Load